By Mayo Clinic Staff

 - Are pregnant, especially during the third trimester, or who are in the first week after giving birth

 - Have an upper respiratory infection, such as the flu or a cold

-Although a mild case of Bell's palsy normally disappears within a month, recovery from a case involving total paralysis varies.
+A mild case of Bell's palsy normally disappears within a month, but recovery from a more severe case involving total paralysis varies.
 Complications may include:

 - Irreversible damage to your facial nerve

 - Misdirected regrowth of nerve fibers, resulting in involuntary contraction of certain muscles when you're trying to move others (synkinesis) — for example, when you smile, the eye on the affected side may close

 - Partial or complete blindness of the eye that won't close due to excessive dryness and scratching of the cornea, the clear protective covering of the eye

 You'll likely start by seeing your family doctor or a general practitioner.
 However, in some cases when you call to set up an appointment, you may be referred immediately to a neurologist.